greiginsydney/captureKNX/docs/step5-login-to-grafana.md

   <img src="https://github.com/user-attachments/assets/1909d0da-4983-4b68-bbcc-6f7102b6be36" width="100%">
 </p>

-4. In the navigation tree down the LHS, select Connections, then Data sources, and click on the name of the knxLogger source.
+4. In the navigation tree down the LHS, select Connections, then Data sources, and click on the name of the captureKNX source.
 (Only the text is clickable, not the whole grey banner.)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5ffa8aa9-c90d-4a54-8f88-8e28a6b69f3f" width="100%">